IRNAS/bio-labware-review/bio-labware-review_instructions.md

 - Requirements and plans

-  Briefly describe the requirements and focus points of the device type in general - what is most important for the device, to get a good evaluation.
+  Briefly describe the requirements and focus points of the device type in general - what is most important for the device to get a good evaluation.